-- Recall that problem A is "harder than" problem B if solving A results in solving B. - Factorization is "harder than" breaking the RSA. - Calculating Euler's phi function is "harder than" breaking the RSA. - Factorization is "harder than" calculating Euler's phi function (see Lemma 51 on p.
-390). - Factorization cannot be NP-hard unless $NP = coNP.^{a}$ - So breaking the RSA is unlikely to imply P = NP.
+- Recall that problem A is "harder than" problem B if solving A results in solving B. - Factorization is "harder than" breaking the RSA. - It is not hard to show that calculating Euler's phi function is "harder than" breaking the RSA. - Factorization is "harder than" calculating Euler's phi function (see Lemma 52 on p.
+429). - So factorization is harder than calculating Euler's phi function, which is harder than breaking the RSA. - Factorization cannot be NP-hard unless NP = coNP.^a - So breaking the RSA is unlikely to imply P = NP.